cyrilbz/arabido-J/README.md

 ## version 2 (Nov 25)
 Updates: added the deeplearning version of the IJ macro (segmentation_analyze_pots_deeplearning.ijm).
 It uses DeepImageJ and a custom residualUnet deeplearning network created using BiaPy.

 It does not require anymore a specific training with Ilastik.
 It has been trained on 4 experimental data sites (100 images (pots) in the training set) so it might not be perfect!
-Help with traing data generation would be appreciated to make it better!
+Help with training data generation would be appreciated to make it better!

 It does require DeepImageJ as ImageJ plugin.
 It will run on CPU except if you manage to follow the exact GPU guidelines for DeepImageJ (github.com/deepimagej/deepimagej-plugin/wiki/GPU-connection).